-Although I have been teaching and mentoring since RISD, this is my first time doing so at the college level.
-I don‘t use the title Professor because, although I have great knowledge of the current web, “[the web] is inherently chaotic, built by multitudes and continuously tweaked, with nobody in charge...”, and I am still a student/participant of its evolution.
+I have been teaching and mentoring since RISD.
+I don‘t use the title Professor because, although I have great knowledge of the current web, “[the web] is inherently chaotic, built by multitudes and continuously tweaked, with nobody in charge...

 When you work with computers you can miss working with people.
-It is one of the principal things I loved about working in an agency setting.
-To practice compassion, I break my routine (and get away from my desk) to use my hands, back and heart to help people.
-I work a few shifts each week doing direct care for people with Alzheimer’s or dementia.
+It is one of the principal things I love about working in a community setting.
+I break my routine (and get away from my desk) to use my hands, back and heart to help people.
+This has included direct care for people with Alzheimer’s or dementia, and volunteering for the local Hospice.
 It is challenging work, but it is an opportunity to truly make a difference for each person I have the privilege to care for.

 I am an overcompensating introvert.
 When I am on stage I feel a responsibility:

-Mark is a front-end web developer, based in Central Vermont.
+Mark is a front end web developer based in Central Vermont.
 His strengths are User Interface, User Experience, HTML, CSS, Adobe, Video Editing, Animation, and Teaching.
-His passionate about web and how it is used by people.
+He is passionate about supporting the arts and his local community.